 geographicanalysis.R – This file contains the functions used in our analysis of the question - are there any relationships between the geographic location of institutions and the default rate?

-schooltypeanalysis.R - This file contains the functions used in our analysis of the question - did the type of university play a part in the default rates at institutions across America?
+schooltypeanalysis.R - This file contains the functions used in our analysis of the question - did the type of institution play a part in the default rates across America?